Curvature dependence of quantum gravity: Results

 In a polynomial expansion around $r=0$ the background potential of the full solution would take the form

 and consequently we obtain fixed point values of the background Newton's coupling and the background cosmological constant according to

 Note that $\bar \lambda=\012$ is not a pole in our computation: the pole is only present in the graviton mass parameter $\mu(r)$.
-Surprisingly the fixed point value of $\bar g^*$ is rather large.
+Surprisingly the fixed-point value of $\bar g^*$ is rather large.
 We compare these values with the pure Einstein-Hilbert approximation, see blue dashed line in \autoref{fig:Background-potential}.
 We find

 and consequently

 These values are comparable to standard Einstein-Hilbert computations in the background field approximation as well as in fluctuation computations.
 Thus the large values in \eqref{eq:backgr-couplings} are indeed triggered by the non-trivial $r$ dependence of the couplings.